 Load balancing options

-By default, Istio uses a round-robin load balancing policy, where each service instance in the instance pool gets a request in turn.
+By default, Istio uses a least requests load balancing policy, where requests are distributed among the instances with the least number of requests.
 Istio also supports the following models, which you can specify in destination rules for requests to a particular service or service subset.

 - Random: Requests are forwarded at random to instances in the pool.